cmse822/project-3-mpi-p2p-team1/report/writeup.md

 <img src="blocking_ring_bandwidth_latency.png" alt="error" width="800"/>

 The `amd-20` cluster is limited to 148 cores per node, and so the $2^8 = 256$ processes cannot fit on one node.
-At this value, we see a much sharper increase in bandwidth, and higher latency.
-We see the bandwidth increase with the message size because, as the message gets larger, we can more efficiently use the bandwidth of the network, as opposed to spending time on setting up the messages.
+The case has the lowest bandwidth and highest latency as a result.
+The latency of the off-node communcation is suprisingly close to that of the on-node communcation, showing that the network is fast in the nonblocking case.

 ## Part 4: Non-blocking MPI Ring Shift